Raisulll/EyeCare_Client/README.md

-# DBMS Project Client
+# EyeCare Client

-This project is a client-side application for a Database Management System (DBMS) project.
-It is built using React and provides a user interface for interacting with the DBMS.
+This project is a client-side application for the EyeCare system.
+It is built using React and provides a user interface for interacting with the EyeCare system.

 ## Project Features and Purpose